Addicted (web series): Audience viewership

-On January 29, 2016, the series' first episode premiered on Tencent Video, iQiyi, and other video sites and garnered 10 million views in the span of 24 hours after its initial online release, setting the record of the highest number of views on the first day in China's streaming television history.
+On January 29, 2016, the series' first episode premiered on Tencent Video, iQIYI, and other video sites and garnered 10 million views in the span of 24 hours after its initial online release, setting the record of the highest number of views on the first day in China's streaming television history.
 In less than a month, the series reached over 100 million views, and it became the second most-watched show on iQiyi and the most-watched show on other video sites.

 Social media

 The series became a viral topic on Weibo and other social platforms.
-The word 上瘾 (Shàngyǐn) was mentioned more than 3.9 million times on Weibo in the week of 21 – 27 February 2016, and the hashtag #上阴网络剧# (Shàngyǐn web drama) has been viewed over 840 million times.
+The word 上瘾 (Shàngyǐn) was mentioned more than 3.9 million times on Weibo in the week of February 21 – 27, 2016, and the hashtag #上阴网络剧# (Shàngyǐn web drama) was viewed over 840 million times.

 A Weibo user wrote about how the series was a phenomenal success:

 "You have no idea how crazy it was. [...]
 The whole of weibo was talking about it.
 Everyone was watching it; everyone was talking about it."

 The four main actors, particularly Huang and Xu, achieved overnight stardom.
 Their on-screen chemistry and off-screen interactions in backstage clips gained them a large number of fans who "shipped" them as a real life romantic couple.

 Censorship

-Despite the groundbreaking success, on February 23, 2016, all episodes of the drama were abruptly removed from all Chinese video streaming websites (three episodes before the season finale) by the order of SAPPRFT (now NRTA) due to "the gay and explicit content" and are no longer accessible to Chinese viewers, much to the series viewers outrage.
+Despite the success, on February 23, 2016, all episodes of the drama were abruptly removed from all Chinese video streaming websites (three episodes before the season finale) by the order of SAPPRFT (now NRTA) due to "the gay and explicit content" and are no longer accessible to Chinese viewers, much to the series viewers' outrage.
 The last three episodes of the first season were uploaded a few days later to the official YouTube channel of Huace Film & TV, accessible to viewers outside of mainland China.

-Reaction
+Reactions

 The censorship of the series sparked criticisms, questions, and discussions about the taboo topic of homosexuality and the acceptance of LGBT community in authoritarian mainland China.
 Online discussions on Weibo with the hashtag "removal of Addiction" received more than 110 million views within a day of its cancellation.
 American news media The Wall Street Journal and Time also published articles about the censorship.

-Matthew Baren of Shanghai Pride told Time that while its “disappointing” that Addiction has gone offline, “it’s very encouraging to see shows about homosexuality being made in China, by Chinese talents and for Chinese audiences.”
-A Weibo user was quoted by the South China Morning Post: “Why did they take away this drama? [...]
+Matthew Baren of Shanghai Pride told Time that while its "disappointing" that Addiction has gone offline, "it’s very encouraging to see shows about homosexuality being made in China, by Chinese talents and for Chinese audiences."
+A Weibo user was quoted by the South China Morning Post: "Why did they take away this drama? [...]
 There are millions of reasons to cover their move, but the truth is that they are afraid of gay [issues]."
-Chinese activist Li Maizi argued regarding the series' censorship: "The recent hit gay-themed Web dramas show that the LGBT market is broad. [...]
+Chinese activist Li Maizi argued regarding the series' censorship: "The recent hit gay-themed Web dramas show that the LGBTQ market is broad. [...]
 SAPPRFT had better face up to it rather than implementing unspoken rules or using traditional values as a shield."